 “A physical and/or mental impairment that has long term and adverse effects resulting in significant impact on daily living and the child's development.
 We are using the term ‘mental impairment’ to cover a range of conditions including: learning disability, autism and developmental delay.”

 Family Centres can provide parents with advice and help children’s development through play and learning experiences.
-We have a duty to work in a person-centred and transparent way detailed in our Professionals’ Promise.

 Further information and support we can deliver can be accessed via Hertfordshire’s Local Offer website.